 Grimm clearly stated that he would not answer any questions that were “off topic,” and he walked away.
 That should have been the end of it.

-But unfortunately for Grimm, based on what he quickly returned, it’s hard to tell whether you're listening to a Congressman, a street thug, or The Sopranos.
+But unfortunately for Grimm, based on what he quickly returned and the comments he made, it’s hard to tell whether you're listening to a Congressman, a street thug, or The Sopranos.

 NY1 posted a transcript of the encounter:

 Grimm: “Let me be clear to you, you ever do that to me again I’ll throw you off this f****** balcony.”

 Scotto: “Why?
 I just wanted to ask you …”